What Is an Investment Bank?

 Three Main Offices

-Many investment banks are divided into three categories that deal with the front office, middle office, or back office services.
+Many investment banks are divided into three divisions, based on the services provided and responsibilities of the employees.
+These divisions are the front office, middle office, or back-office services.

 Front office services typically consist of investment banking such as helping companies in mergers and acquisitions, corporate finance (such as issuing billions of dollars in commercial paper to help fund day-to-day operations), professional investment management for institutions or high net worth individuals, merchant banking (which is just a fancy word for private equity where the bank puts money into companies that are not publicly traded in exchange for ownership), investment and capital market research reports prepared by professional analysts either for in-house use or for use for a group of highly selective clients, and strategy formulation including parameters such as asset allocation and risk limits.